Gonagoor-tech/digiaata/README.md

 ---

-Last Updated: November 24, 2025
+Last Updated: December 3, 2025

+Added products url links to database and pushed to git

 Version: 1.0.0